Aanishnithin07/rage-auth-ui/README.md

 ## 🎮 **THE CHALLENGE**

 This is not your typical login form.
 This is a **physics-based rage game** disguised as an authentication portal.
 Actually i have create a algorithm in such a way that the sign-in button is impossibile to click .
+TRY IT NOW !
 **Your mission?** Simple.
 Just click the "SIGN IN" button.

 **The catch?** The button has other plans.